rqlite/rqlite.io/content/en/docs/API/Queued Writes/_index.md

     ["INSERT INTO foo(name) VALUES(?)", "bob"]
 ]'
 ```
 This example also shows setting a timeout.
 If the queue has not emptied after this time, the request will return with an error.
-If not set, the time out is set to 30 seconds.
+If not set, the timeout is 30 seconds.

-### Configuring queue behaviour
+### Configuring queue behavior
-The behaviour of the queue rqlite uses to batch the requests is configurable at rqlite launch time.
+The behavior of the queue rqlite uses to batch the requests is configurable at rqlite launch time.
 You can change the minimum number of requests that must be present in the queue before they are written, as well as the timeout after which whatever is in the queue will be written regardless of queue size.
 Pass `-h` to `rqlited` to see the queue defaults, and list all command-line options.

 ## Trade-offs
-Like most databases there is a trade-off to be made between write-performance and durability, but for some applications these trade-offs are worth it.
+As with most databases, there is a trade-off to be made between write-performance and durability, but for some applications these trade-offs are worth it.

-Because the API returns immediately after queuing the requests **but before the data is commited to the Raft log** there is a small risk of data loss in the event the node crashes before queued data is persisted.
+Because the API returns immediately after queuing the requests **but before the data is committed to the Raft log** there is a small risk of data loss in the event the node crashes before queued data is persisted.
 You can make this window arbitrarily small by adjusting the queuing parameters, at the cost of write performance.

 In addition, when the API returns `HTTP 200 OK`, that simply acknowledges that the data has been queued correctly.
 It does not indicate that the SQL statements will actually be applied successfully to the database.
 Be sure to check the node's logs and diagnostics if you have any concerns about failed queued writes.